vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 With each yield harvest, a portion of clevTKN is converted into additional TKNs, a fee is charged on this yield harvest, and the TKNs are gradually (over 2 weeks) streamed into the furnace to facilitate the exchange from clevTKN to TKN and to distribute yields to TKN depositors in the form of clevTKN.
 When TKNs are streamed into the furnace, an equal amount of clevTKN is minted.
 The newly minted clevTKN is given to TKN depositors as yield, and the new TKNs (generated from a yield-bearing asset) are used to facilitate the exchange from clevTKN to TKN.

 If the amount of deposited clevTKN is greater than the TKN generated from the yield, it can take a substantial amount of time to exchange the tokens.
-Indeed, it is likely that oversubscription of the Furnace will occur due to the utility of clevTKN. **clevTKN will likely trade at a discount unless there are no clevTKN left in the furnace.** IOW, as the number of clevTKN deposited in the furnace approaches 0; the value of 1 clevTKN in the market will approach the value of 1 TKN.
+Indeed, it is possible that oversubscription of the Furnace will occur due to the utility of clevTKN. **clevTKN will likely trade at a discount unless there are no clevTKN left in the furnace.** Conversely, as the number of clevTKN deposited in the furnace approaches 0; the value of 1 clevTKN in the market will approach the value of 1 TKN.

 If a user wishes to exchange their clevTKN (yields or borrowings), they have two options.
 They can use a liquidity pool, although this can result in a loss (if clevTKN is valued lower than TKN).
-Alternatively, the user can use the furnace to swap their clevTKN, but this will require them to pay an equivalent amount in time.
+Alternatively, the user can use the furnace to redeem their clevTKN, but this will require them to pay an equivalent amount in time.
 The choice between "loss of time" or "loss of value" quoted above is significant to the expected valuation for clevTokens.
 The annual percentage rate (APR) numbers on the CLever website are calculated under the assumption that clevTKN is equal to TKN, which is unlikely to be achieved in practice.

 **![](https://lh5.googleusercontent.com/9nzn-Vu6KKO3ocaGLGa87OCsNnjakAOBmlN5Lrox0A-YF-Sp6urXZMCmUhRw7uqvIkhMGQTg4g7dOfHhCj1oAeaK0I4tkTvyT-oWh6hmMwynkUKWnnxPJyChvulVOWFWBQvTIqLfB8BFiUxJ_VR1kx6qP2snM2hg2yW_hvel50De9ca46Ewyd2sbg_7ZoQ)**
 Source: Clever - [clevCVX Vault](https://clever.aladdin.club/#/clever/cleverCVX)

-In the above image, the 33% APR is calculated based on the assumption that the clevCVX is equivalent to CVX which is clearly not true.
+In the above image, the 33% APR is calculated based on the assumption that the clevCVX is equivalent to CVX which is empirically false.

-**Liquidity incentives in the form of CLEV (48.25% allocation) can be used to limit the deposit of clevTKN into the furnace and improve liquidity.
-Implementing a Curve gauge to distribute CRV rewards on the clevTKN-TKN liquidity pool can also help with liquidity and limit the deposit of clevTKN in the furnace.**
+Liquidity incentives in the form of CLEV (48.25% allocation) can be used to limit the deposit of clevTKN into the furnace and improve liquidity.
+Implementing a Curve gauge to distribute CRV rewards on the clevTKN-TKN liquidity pool can also help with liquidity and limit the deposit of clevTKN in the furnace.

 CLever currently has two strategic vaults: